-Multiplicity photography is also one of the more deceivingly simple Photoshop projects to do.
-I’ll show you the steps of how to merge photos in Photoshop, how to layer photos in Photoshop, and all the other techniques to create your surreal work of art.
+Multiplicity photography is one of the simplest photo editing projects.
+I’ll show you the steps of how to merge photos in Photoshop to create this effect.

 What Is Multiplicity Photography?